 Ask Questions Before You Donate

 1) What is the percentage breakdown of how the organization spends its annual budget?
-(Don’t focus on the percentage allocated to salaries because paying people to perform their work is part and parcel of the cause.)

 4) Is the organization transparent?

 5) Does the organization show evidence that it strategizes, critically evaluates, reflects on its actions, and adapts as needed to maximize its impact?
+Is it agnostic on a solution, and does it follow research-based data over instincts or traditional practices?

 6) What do the Glassdoor reviews state about its culture?
-Has a reputable third-party evaluated its performance?
+Has a reputable third party evaluated its performance?

 27 thoughts on “The Sad Truth About Animal Charity Donations”